guilhermesimoes/guilhermesimoes.github.io/_posts/2017-04-20-saving-multiple-models-with-form-objects-and-transactions.md

 ---

 So here's an alternate proposal: use a form object!
-[As we saw last time], all we need to do is to include `ActiveModel::Model`.
+[As we saw last time][in creating form objects], all we need to do is to include `ActiveModel::Model`.
 In this case though, since we want to persist our data, we have to implement a `save` method:

 ```ruby